 make ahead, reheating, and freezer tips

 Store leftovers in an airtight container up to 3 days in the refrigerator.
 To make ahead of time, be sure the gravy has completely cooled before storing.
 To reheat, place in a small saucepan and whisk over medium-low heat until hot.
-If the gravy is thinner upon reheating, you may want to whisk together a tablespoon of gluten free flour or cornstarch with some liquid, whisking in while reheating.
+Alternatively, I have reheated in the microwave as well.
 Gravy may also be frozen for longer storage, up to 3 months.
 Transfer to a freezer ziplock bag and freeze laying flat.
 Thaw overnight in the refrigerator before reheating gently on the stovetop.expert tips to remember

 - I don’t recommend making this directly in a roasting pan because it’s too big of surface to whisk and prevent lumps.
 For best results, use a small saucepan.